John Kean (South Carolina politician)

 John Kean (1756 – May 4, 1795) was an American merchant, banker and member of the Continental Congress from South Carolina who was the first in a long line of American politicians.

+Kean was the deputy paymaster of the South Carolina Militia during the American Revolutionary War.
+He was taken prisoner during the war and was detained at sea for several months, becoming ill with a respiratory ailment.
+After being set free, Kean became a member of a commission that audited accounts of the Revolutionary Army.
+Kean also served as a delegate for South Carolina in the Continental Congress from 1785 to 1787.
+When George Washington became president of the United States, he appointed Kean cashier of the Bank of the United States.
+Kean served in that capacity until his death.

+Two of Kean's descendants have served in the U.S. Senate, one has served as governor of New Jersey, and three have served in the U.S. House of Representatives.

 Early life

 Kean was born in Charleston, South Carolina in 1756.
 He was raised in Beaufort County, South Carolina by his mother, Jane Grove and stepfather, Captain Samuel Grove, a wealthy and successful merchant.

 Career

 Kean apprenticed with his stepfather's business partner, Peter Lavien, learning business and bookkeeping.
 By the time of the American Revolutionary War, Kean was a prominent merchant in his home state of South Carolina.

 During the War, he served as deputy paymaster of the South Carolina Militia under paymaster Daniel de Saussure.
 Kean was taken prisoner during the Siege of Charleston in 1780 by General Sir Henry Clinton.
-Kean was detained as a prisoner of war at sea, along with de Saussure's son, Henry William de Saussure, where Kean was confined aboard for several months leading to his development a respiratory disease.
+Along with de Saussure's son, Henry William de Saussure, Kean was detained as a prisoner of war at sea for several months and developed a respiratory disease.
 Upon his release, Kean was appointed a member of the commission to audit accounts of the Revolutionary Army by General Washington.

 Kean also served as a delegate for South Carolina in the Continental Congress from 1785 to 1787.
 Kean advocated ratification of the United States Constitution at South Carolina's ratifying convention.
 Kean compiled "actual enumerations" of the population of the 13 states for consideration at the Constitutional Convention in 1787, a precursor to the U.S. Census.

 After General Washington became the first President of the United States, he appointed Kean cashier of the Bank of the United States in Philadelphia which he served at until his death.